mkotsovoulou/ods6001Labs/labs/lab1_1/README.md

 Recall that Python supports multiple "data types" among them strings, floats and integers.
 It is important to note that the data type of a variable matters!

-To start the assignment type in the terminal:
+To start this lab practice type in the terminal:
 ```
 code lab1_1.py
 ```